openrq-team/OpenRQ/README.md

 #### Development status

-Staled for the moment.
-No planned time to return to an active development.
+Not being actively developed any more, but still accepting bug reports and pull requests.
+Other than that, we have no planned time to return to an active development.

 ---